-Mr. Sluiter joined Gulfport from Noble Energy, Inc., where he held various engineering positions from January 2012 to November 2018, including, most recently, as the Permian Basin Business Unit Manager.
+Mr. Sluiter joined Gulfport from Noble Energy, Inc., where he held various engineering positions from

+January 2012 to November 2018, including Business Development Engineering Advisor, Appalachian Reservoir Engineering Supervisor, and Permian Basin Business Unit Manager.
 Mr. Sluiter has over 18 years of experience in unconventional resource development, reservoir engineering, subsurface development, business development and acquisitions, as well as leadership skills, which he developed at Noble Energy, Santos Australia and Santos USA.
 Mr. Sluiter began his career as a wireline field services engineer for Schlumberger in Thailand.
-Mr. Sluiter received a Bachelor of Science degree in Chemical

-Senior Vice President, Reservoir Engineer since December 2018
+Mr. Sluiter received a Bachelor of Science degree in Chemical Engineering from the University of Sydney, Australia.
+Senior Vice President, Land since January 2017 Mr. Zitkus joined Gulfport as Vice President of Land in March 2014.
+Prior to joining the Company, Mr. Zitkus served as Vice President of Land for Chesapeake Energy Corporation from May 2007 to October 2013.
+During his 20-year tenure with Equitable Resources Inc. (now EQT Corp.), he held